gjilich/CSCI-459/README.md

  1. Manage Products
     - allows you to Add and Delete products
  2. Manage Technicians
     - allows you to Create and Add Technicians
  3. Manage Customers
- 	- allows you to Search Customers records
+    -allows you to Search Customers records
  4. Register Product
     - allows you to Create and Update Product Records